 Free Mindfulness Meditation in Honolulu

-We have been meeting for eighteen years now for meditation and discussion in the Manoa area of Honolulu, Hawai’i.
+We have been meeting since 1998 for meditation and discussion in the Manoa area of Honolulu, Hawai’i.
 We meet weekly, on Thursdays, from 6 to 7:30 PM.

-Our sessions begin with gentle stretching for 20 minutes followed by quiet sitting (guided) meditation for about 30 minutes, followed by a short talk and time for Q and A. These sessions are suitable for beginners as well as for folks with some experience.
+Our sessions begin with gentle qigong for 15-20 minutes followed by quiet sitting (guided) meditation for about 30 minutes, followed by a short talk and time for Q and A. These sessions are suitable for beginners as well as for experienced meditators.

-I teach in a completely secular manner, but draw from time to time from the classical Buddhist tradition in which I was trained.
+I teach in a completely secular manner, but draw from time to time from the classical Buddhist tradition, in which I was trained as a monk in Sri Lanka in the early 1980s.

 If you have a meditation cushion or a yoga mat, it would be wonderful if you could bring it.
 We also have some chairs available.